Membership in the Honors Program at Wagner College culminates in a Senior Honors Project.

 - Write a prospectus or outline of your senior honors project (about 1 page, double-spaced).
 Include in your prospectus (a) an explanation of how you became interested in the topic of your project and (b) the form your project will take (thesis, production, recital, exhibition, computer program).
 Remember that you can submit your senior RFT thesis as your Senior Honors Project.

-- The final approved version of your project will be due to the program director by April 15 in your senior year together with the Approval Form signed by your mentor/advisor.
+- The final approved version of your project will be due to the program director by April 15 in your senior year together with the Senior Project Completion signed by your mentor/advisor.

 - Note that although you will work with a faculty mentor to complete your project, an Independent Study with your project mentor is not required.
 Also, be sure that you have completed your five honors courses by the spring of your senior year.